 This post contains affiliate links which means that we may receive a small commission if you make a purchase through a link at no additional cost to you.
 Thank you for your support!

-The Boboli Gardens were designed by Niccolo Tribolo who died one year after starting the gardens and it was completed by Bartolommeo Ammanati, Bernardo Buontalenti, and Giorgio Vasari.
+The Boboli Gardens were designed by Niccolo Tribolo who died one year after starting the gardens.
+Bartolommeo Ammanati, Bernardo Buontalenti, and Giorgio Vasari completed the gardens according to plan.
 The name came from the hill, Boboli, in which the gardens reside.
+But these gorgeous gardens are more than just that – they are of historical importance to the city of Florence.

 The Views and Plants

-The plants, grass, and trees get their water from the Arno River through a conduit from the Arno through an elaborate irrigation system.
-It’s hard to imagine they could do something like this that long ago!
-We were there in April and the flowers were just blooming.
+The plants, grass, and trees in the Boboli Gardens get their water from the Arno River.
+This occurs through a conduit from the Arno through an elaborate irrigation system.
+It’s hard to imagine they could create something like this that long ago!
+When visiting in April, the flowers were just blooming.
 I can imagine the beauty in June/July when everything is in full bloom!
 The views are amazing!

-As you are leaving the gardens, you have one of the best views of all, the Duomo!
+Finally, as you are leaving the gardens, you have one of the best views of all, the Duomo!
+Stop and take in this amazing view.